-- (1) Revenue by product type consists of sales to third parties and internal trading activity. - (2) Internal trading activity represents the consumption of internally sourced materials at a transfer price approximating market.
+Revenue by product type consists of sales to third parties and internal trading activity.
+Internal trading activity represents the consumption of internally sourced materials at a transfer price approximating market price.
+These amounts are eliminated at the operating segment level or in consolidation, as appropriate.
+(2)